ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER BSD AND UNIX

-    Probably you can do it just the same way as under linux.
+    Probably you can do it just the same way as under Linux.
   If there are problems and the makefile needs to be adjusted please let me know.
 If you send the changed makefile to me I can include it in the release.